ashleykouch/morse-code-translator/README.md

 There are no installations or requirements to run the project.
 As the project has been deployed, it can be accessed straight through the hosting link.

-However, if the portfolio is downloaded, simply open the 'index.html' file in any preferred web browser to view.
+However, if the project is downloaded, simply open the 'index.html' file in any preferred web browser to view.

 ---